lilygoose89/coco/_drafts/why-do-digital-nomads-choose-chiang-mai.md

 For the oddballs, geeks, and outsiders who never feel like they fit in at home, Chiang Mai is a haven, and the city boasts a very eclectic and intellectual expat community.
 For anybody who's just bursting with creative expression or just likes to be a little outrageous, welcome, you will find your weirdos here.&nbsp;

 Thai people are very friendly, but it's also the long-standing expat community that makes Chiang Mai such a great place for digital nomads.
-The first wave of this movement were the tech workers who relocated to Chiang Mai
+The city has long been home to English Teachers, NGO workers, and a thriving int'l business community.
+The first wave of the digital nomads movement were the tech workers who relocated to Chiang Mai which has long been a destination for software outsourcing.

+Get to know the locals, we're a weird, wonderful bunch and you might be surprised at the tech, innovation, and entrepreneurship that's happening outside the nomad scene.

+## A Great Place to Connect With Talent

+.

+## Support for Personal Development

+If you've been at this entrepreneurship game for any amount of time, you've probably started to realize that success isn't just about hard work and the perfect funnel, it has a lot more to do with personal and interpersonal skills.&nbsp;

+Creating something out of nothing takes grit, perserverance, and a constant ability to problem-solve.
+The website and the ads are the easy part hon.
+What prevents most businesses from scaling and breaks apart founding teams?
+Poor communication and a lack of self-awareness.

+Fortunately, Chiang Mai's an incredible place to do the self work that can prime you for, not just professional success, but greater satisfaction in life.
+Whether your brand of woo woo leans more towards crystals or NLP, you'll find experts, coaches, and support groups galore in Chiang Mai.

+Thailand's long been a destination for spirituality and wellness and something of this manages to seep into the day to day of life here, no matter which crowd you run with.
+People here talk about setting boundaries, self-care, meditation and emotional intelligence in the same breath they lay out their plans for taking over the world (or highly lucrative niche)&nbsp;

+Eat healthy, wholesome food, go vegan or Paleo.
+Try yoga, Crossfit or pole dance.
+Go to a bio-hacking meetup, embark on a silent meditation retreat, or delve into Thai massage.
+When it comes to nurturing the mind, body, and spirit, Chiang Mai's got you covered.

 ## Delicious Food

 ## Low Cost of Living

-## A Great Place to Connect With Talent

 ## Blazing-fast WiFi